chronologos/tiger-compiler/TypeChecker/type_checker_thoughts.md

 so if `get_fields()` is called for `r`, it will find `a` in `local_tenv`, `rr` in `local_env` and `c` in `tenv`.

 # Okay
-So this seems to work, but there are no double for loops in SML.
-We need to do something like:
+So we need to do something like:
 ```
 foldl
     (fn(dec,localtenv => let